 👉 Read the full Roman pizza breakdown

-The big difference: structure vs aeration
+The real difference: structure versus aeration

 How La Tonda Romana eats